neilm-fourjs/gbc_app/README.md

 ## Building
-This was written and tested on Linux and built using GeneroStudio 3.20, the Makefile is used to setup additional folders and to build the GBC.
+This was written and tested on Linux and built using GeneroStudio 3.20, the Makefile is used to setup additional folders.
-* 1. The GST 3.20 installed licensed and the environment set eg: . envgenero
+* Required: GST 3.20 installed licensed and the environment set eg: . envgenero
-* for notes on building the GBC see https://github.com/neilm-fourjs/gbc_mdi.git
+* For notes on building the GBC see https://github.com/neilm-fourjs/gbc_mdi.git

 *IMPORTANT* Make sure you use the --recursive flag when you clone this repo, eg: On Linux
 ```